AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 **Automated tests** failing unit, integration and UI tests are an important indicator and metric, and should always be treated seriously and fixed, disabled, or deleted,(reserve deletion for redundant tests)  as soon as possible.

 _Metric: are there tests failing today, and if so,which ones?
-How many?_
+How many?_<br/>
 _Metric: How many days have these tests been failing for?_

 **Environmental efficiency - Time to production**.